survivejs/react-book/manuscript/getting_started/04_deleting_notes.md

 leanpub-end-insert
 ```

 To keep our code from crashing if `onDelete` is not provided, I defined a dummy callback for it.
-Another good way to handle this would have been to go through `propTypes` as discussed in the "Typing with React" chapter.
+Another good way to handle this would have been to go through `propTypes` as discussed in the *Typing with React* chapter.

 Now that have the hooks in place, we can use them at `App`: